Course Evaluations for Deans and Administrators

 Faculty do not receive any evaluation results until after all grades have been submitted for each course.
 Likewise, the evaluation survey will close before final exams begin and before grades for the semester become available to students.

 Once the survey becomes available, the students will receive email reminders listing the courses for which they still have pending evaluations.
 These emails will contain a link to the CoursEval website, where students can log-in using their NetID and password.
 Courses with pending evaluations will appear on the Home Screen once students are logged-in.

-The Main Campus Executive Faculty has recommended that the default method for administration of course evaluations be changed such that the new standard is for faculty to reserve at least 15 minutes of class time during the last week of classes in which to allow students to complete the evaluation survey.
-Students should be reminded to bring laptops, tablets, smartphones or other mobile devices to class with them on that date so that they will be able to access the survey.
+The Main Campus Executive Faculty has recommended that the default method for administration of the course evaluations be changed such that the new standard is for faculty to reserve at least 15 minutes of class time during the last week of classes.
+Please remind students that they will need to use a laptop, tablet, smartphone, or other mobile device during class on that date in order to access the survey.